 The Student Accounts Office also calculates the amount of financial aid you have earned prior to withdrawing.
 Any aid received in excess of the earned amount must be returned to the respective programs.
 The amount of assistance that you have earned is figured on a prorated basis.
 This is determined by multiplying the percentage of term attended (calculated by dividing the number of days up to the withdrawal date by the number of calendar days in the semester, including weekends and holidays but not including breaks of five days or longer) by the Title IV aid received.
 All types of federal aid are used in this calculation.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the term, you earn all of the assistance that you were scheduled to receive for that period.

 If you received more assistance than you earned, the excess funds must be returned by New Paltz and/or you.
-If you did not receive all of the funds that you earned, because the funds had not paid to your account by the time you withdrew, you may be due a post-withdrawal disbursement.
+If you did not receive all of the funds that you earned because the funds had not paid to your account by the time you withdrew, you may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, you may choose to decline the loan funds so that you do not incur additional debt.

 After the amount of Title IV aid to be returned is calculated, a determination is made as to how much must be returned by SUNY New Paltz and by the student.
-Any funds returned by the institution are credited in the following order: Federal Unsubsidized Direct Loan, Federal Subsidized Direct Loan, Perkins, Federal PLUS Loan, Federal Pell Grant, FSEOG Grant, and other Title IV aid.
+Any funds returned by the institution are credited in the following order: Federal Unsubsidized Direct Loan, Federal Subsidized Direct Loan, Federal PLUS Loan, Federal Pell Grant, FSEOG Grant, and other Title IV aid.
 If you have any loans which have been used in the calculation, this obligation will be due and payable by the terms of the promissory note.
 Any grant funds to be returned by you will be reduced by 50%.
 For example, if a calculation determines that your grant obligation is $300, the repayment will be $150.

-The requirements for Federal Student Aid program funds when you withdraw are separate from any refund policy the College may have.
+The requirements for Federal Student Aid program funds when you withdraw are separate from any refund policy the university may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 SUNY New Paltz may also charge you for any Federal Student Aid program funds that were used to pay charges and that the school was required to return.

 Terms & Conditions